david672orford/tech-for-teaching/howto/libreoffice/index.md

 false.
 This will reduce the size of the file by about 15000 bytes which can be significant since the rest of the ODT file may not be much larger than that.

+### Importing Address Lists

+Open the CVS file.
+When the import dialog comes up, click on the ZIP code column in the example and change the column type to **Text**.

 ### Using Mail Merge

 Here is a simple way to do a mail merge: